chrisgilmerproj/brewday/README.rst

 confusion all percentages are expected to be in decimal form between the number 0.0 and 1.0.

-There still remain some methods that return percentages not in decimal form, notably the ABV utilities.

 Percentages will be displayed in percentage format as opposed to decimal format to avoid confusion and for ease of reading.